 Linking to the Knowledge Base

 You can link to any of the knowledge base articles as with any other post.
-To add the knowledge base to a menu, go to Appearance > Menus and add the ‘Heroic Knowledge Base Archive’ to any of the menus.
+To add the knowledge base to a menu, go to Appearance > Menus and add the page set as your knowledge base homepage.

 Using the Knowledge Base as the homepage

-To use the Knowledge Base as the homepage, set Front page to Knowledge Base Archive (a dummy page created by the Knowledge Base plugin) in Settings > Reading.
+To use the Knowledge Base as the homepage, set Front page to your knowledge base homepage in Settings > Reading.

 Voting and Feedback

 Visitors to the knowledge base can vote on articles.
 When a user votes up or down, they can add feedback to an article, which can be viewed from the ‘edit article’ screen.
 Top articles and contributors are assigned badges, depending on theme support.

 The knowledge base articles, categories and tags are self-contained, and you can link them from any other page or post.
 The articles archive page links to all the other articles and categories eg www.example.com/articles.

 You can use your theme’s style.css (or preferable child theme) to control most aspects of the styling of the Knowledge Base.